Preparing Backyards and Balconies for Birds This Winter

 As the winter draws near, it is a perfect time to set up your backyard for your winter visitors!
 Here are 5 tips to make sure your backyard is ready for birds this winter:

 1. Think Food.
 Feeders in the winter provide an extra energy source for birds that stay in the area during winter.
-Provide a number of feeder styles and types of feed (sunflower, thistle, unsalted peanuts, sliced fruit, seed scattered on stamped down snow) to attract many different birds to your yard.
+Provide a number of feeder styles and types of feed (sunflower, suet, thistle, unsalted peanuts, or sliced fruit) to attract many different birds to your yard.
 Feeders can also be easily attached to windows using suction cups.
 Place feeders where they are sheltered from predators and weather, and clean feeders regularly.
 Small space?
 No problem!
 Some feeders are available with a suction cup attachment that can be stuck right to the window!

 2. Don’t remove dead flower heads in the autumn.
 Don’t cut back old annual or perennial plants.
 The seed heads that are left in place on plants such as coneflowers, sunflowers and thistle will provide a lasting source of seed for finches and sparrows.